-It’s time to change out your hydration pack that you’ve relied on for summer for your favorite hiking backpack.
+It’s time to change out the hydration pack that you’ve relied on for summer for your favorite hiking backpack.
 With variable weather and shorter days, you’ll need to carry more gear with you on your hike.
 Here’s our fall hiking packing list.

 Waterproof jacket and pants

 They might not leave your pack for four hikes in a row, but that day that the forecast is wrong, you’ll be glad you’ve carried your waterproof jacket and pants with you.
-A lightweight set of waterproofs can weigh under 2-pounds — barely noticeable in your bag — and will keep you dry in the event of an unexpected shower.
+A lightweight set of waterproofs can weigh under 2 pounds — barely noticeable in your bag — and will keep you dry in the event of an unexpected shower.
 If you’re the sort of hiker that will go out of the door no matter what — even in a heavy downpour — you will benefit from a heavier-duty set of waterproofs, designed for rougher conditions.

 A spare layer can save your life.
 Perhaps you misjudged your distances, or maybe you’ve got a blister and it’s slowing you down.
 If you find yourself hiking for longer — and at a slower pace — than you planned for, you’re going to cool down.
 Insulated jackets pack down small, weigh very little, and can warm you up quickly.
 Synthetic insulation is usually a better choice.
 Although it weighs slightly more than down, it still remains warm when wet, and won’t suffer long-term damage from a soaking.

-Hat, gloves, neck gaitor
+Hat, gloves, neck gaiter

 Pack a beanie hat, some lightweight gloves, and a neck gaiter into your bag.
 The weight is barely noticeable, but you never know when they’re going to come in handy.
 There’s nothing more frustrating than having a warm body, cozy legs, and frozen fingers or ears.
 These three items might be the missing piece of the puzzle for extreme comfort in fall hiking.
 They’re also invaluable if you find yourself lost, stranded, or need to help a fellow hiker who is struggling.

 The days get shorter every year, but every year it catches us by surprise.
-All of a sudden, it’s six o’clock and the sun has gone down, you’re on the trail trying to navigate yourself back to the trailhead car park using the meager flashlight on your phone.
+All of a sudden, it’s six o’clock, and the sun has gone down, and you’re on the trail trying to navigate yourself back to the trailhead car park using the meager flashlight on your phone.
 Surely it’s easier to throw a headlamp into your pack so you’ve always got a hands-free light to get yourself home.
 Just remember to check the batteries or charge up before you go.

 Nutrition and hydration